Goldman's Blankfein calls Warren's criticism of billionaires 'tribalism'

 Warren’s campaign now sells a “Billionaire Tears Mug” inspired by one of Cooperman’s television appearances.
 “Savor a warm, slightly salty beverage of your choice in this union-made mug as you contemplate all the good a wealth tax could do,” reads the campaign’s website.

 “Every time Elizabeth Warren pisses off a billionaire, we get a whole new crop of volunteer leaders.
-It’s campaign magic,” Warren staffer Suzy Smith wrote on Twitter after Cooperman’s latest remarks.
+It’s campaign magic,” Warren staffer Suzy Smith wrote on Twitter after Cooperman’s prior criticism.

 Blankfein, 64, led Goldman, a U.S. investment bank, from 2006 to the autumn of 2018, and is largely credited with helping keep the company afloat during the financial crisis with an early decision to rein in exposure to risky mortgage-backed securities.